 Like the Southern gate here too was a moat in front of the monument with a bridge over it guarded by the Serpent.
 After a fair amount of walking, we reached the main gate shaped like Mount Meru.
 The gate was intricately carved with beautiful Apsaras adorning the walls.
 Many of those who came to the monument were busy taking photographs at the gate itself.

 Angkor Wat comes from Sanskrit word “Nagar” meaning City and Khmer form of the Pali word “Vatthu” which means temple, the word thus meaning Temple City.
 It is the biggest temple complex in the world dedicated to Vishnu and then Buddha.
 It is also the best preserved the most famous among the temples of Angkor and the state symbol of Cambodia.

-As per the traditional Khmer architecture, Angkor Wat is designed to represent Mount Meru, with a Moat around it depicting the mythical sea where the Samudra manthan was done.
+As per the traditional Khmer architecture, Angkor Wat is designed to represent Mount Meru, with a Moat around it depicting the mythical sea where the Samudra Manthan was done.
 The temple complex is huge with the outer wall running more than 3 km long.
-At the center of the temple is a huge Quincunx of towers with the center one being the tallest.
-The overall grandeur and intricacy of sculpture of this temple complex has amazed travelers and archeologists for centuries.
+At the centre of the temple is a huge Quincunx of towers with the centre one being the tallest.
+The overall grandeur and intricacy of the sculptures of this temple complex haves amazed travelers and archeologists for centuries.